horovod/horovod/README.md

 `tf.train.replicas_device_setter()` and so on.
 If none of these things makes sense to you - don't worry, you don't have to learn them if you use Horovod.

-While installing MPI itself may seem like an extra hassle, it only needs to be done once and by one group of people, while everyone else in the company who builds the models can enjoy simplicity of training them at scale.

 In addition to being easy to use, Horovod is fast.
 We have done two benchmarks which demonstrate that Horovod scales very well.

 The first benchmark was done on 4 servers with 4 Pascal GPUs each connected by RoCE-capable 25 Gbit/s network: